Endurance International Group (EIG)

-If you’re anything like me, then you might not of heard about EIG, until now.
-The most weirdest part about this group, is actually how big they are in the hosting/domain industry.
+If you’re anything like me, then you might not have heard about EIG, until now.
+The weirdest part about this group, is actually how big they are in the hosting/domain industry.
 I can’t believe it took me a while to even know about EIG.
 Below you will find everything you will need to know below about EIG.

 Who are they?

 Did you really think you were getting away without knowing the basics?
 EIG was founded in 1997 before I was even born.
 They were founded as BizLand and BizLand eventually turned into Endurance in 2001.
 This was mainly due to the dotcom crash in the late ’90s.
 EIG was re-setup in 2001 by only 14 members of staff and have since gained over 4,000 staff members.